-Fourth, we examine what happens to multipliers when authorized budget and government consumption shocks are correlated.
-There are two regimes, namely: low and high shock correlations.
-Low correlations are in Cases 5A and 5C in Figure 5.1, and in Cases 5E and 5G in Figure 5.2.
-High correlations are in Cases 5B and 5D in Figure 5.1, and in Cases 5F and 5H in Figure 5.2.
+Fourth, we examined what happens to multipliers when authorized budget and government consumption shocks are correlated.
+There are two regimes, namely, high and low shock correlations.
 The idea is that positive shocks to authorized budgets may also lead to higher government spending.
-Results shown in Table A5 and Figures 5.1 and 5.2 indicate that multipliers are positively affected by a correlated shock structure.
-We also note that in Figure 5.1, case
+Results shown in Table 5 indicate that multipliers are positively affected by a correlated shock structure.